waivey/be-nc-news/README2.md

 Yay!
 Everything should now be installed and ready to roll.

 Because there's a lot going on between Knex, Pg, and the test files (because you should _always_ test your code!), and the commands would be long and unruly, there are some handy scripts you can use!

+You can find all the scripts in packag.json, but here are some you might find super important and useful.